larryhastings/big/README.md

 `keep` indicates whether or not `multisplit` should preserve the separator strings in the strings it yields.
 It supports four values: false, true, and the special values `ALTERNATING` and `AS_PAIRS`.

+When `keep` is false, `multisplit` throws away the separator strings;
+they won't appear in the output.

 ```Python
     >>> list(big.multisplit('appleXbananaYcookie', ('X', 'Y'))) # "keep" defaults to False